esskar/SignalR.RavenDB/README.md

 	}
 }
 ```
-* Add the following code to Web.config
+* Add the following lines to Web.config
 ```xml
 <configuration>
   <connectionStrings>